Cap-go/website/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 ---
 slug: "introducing-end-to-end-security-to-capacitor-updater-with-code-signing"
-title: Introducing end to end security to capacitor-updater with code signing
+title: Introducing end to end encryption to capacitor-updater with code signing
-description: Using public-key cryptography to verify the integrity of updates, designed for the enterprise
+description: Using RSA + AES cryptography to encrypt updates, designed for the enterprise and high security apps
 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu
 created_at: 2022-11-27